em-bellis/PEER_workshop/2_Genomics_Techniques/README.md

 # Session 2: Genomics Techniques
 This session will provide an overview for understanding FASTQ file formats, interpreting read quality, mapping to a reference, and calling genomic variants.
 It is derived from the [Data Wrangling and Processing for Genomics Lesson](https://datacarpentry.org/wrangling-genomics/) from [Data Carpentry](https://datacarpentry.org/lessons/) which provides a much better and in-depth view of these topics.
 However, rather than running the analyses on a pre-imaged Amazon Web Service instance, we will try to facilitate analysis on your local machine, though it will require some patience with software installation.
-A smaller dataset (instead of the <i>E. coli</i> used for the Data Carpentry lession) is also provided.
+A smaller dataset (instead of the <i>E. coli</i> used for the Data Carpentry lession) is provided to help each step run more quickly.

 ## Prior to the session:
 1. **(WINDOWS ONLY): Download and install Cygwin.**  Cygwin provides a Linux-like environment for Windows.
 It is built on top of Windows, but allows you to interact with your computer using Linux commands.
 Follow the instructions [here](http://www1.udel.edu/CIS/105/pcline/07J/useful-links/cygwin/) to install.
 Once the installation is complete, you can start using Cygwin by launching it using the desktop shortcut or from the start menu.